Great Hall of the People

 National Centre for the Performing Arts (NCPA)

-Critics have compared it to an egg, but it looks more like a massive mercury bead, an ultramodern missile silo, or the futuristic lair...
+Critics have compared it to an egg (although it looks more like a massive mercury bead), while modernists love it to bits.
+The NCPA,...

 Monument to the People’s Heroes